vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 *"...people are active organisms, with evolved tendencies toward growing, mastering ambient challenges, and integrating new experiences into a coherent sense of self.
 These natural developmental tendencies do not, however, operate automatically, but instead require ongoing social nutriments and supports." ([selfdeterminationtheory.org](https://selfdeterminationtheory.org/the-theory/))*

 According to SDT, we naturally take an interest in overcoming obstacles and integrating these experiences into our identity.
-We have the potential for our default state to be characterized by personal growth, but whether or not this is expressed critically depends on our environment.
+We all tend toward personal growth, but whether or not this happens critically depends on our environment.

 ### Basic psychological needs

-The question then becomes, what are the specific criteria in the environment which either support or thwart self-actualization?
+The question then becomes, what are the specific criteria in the environment which either support or thwart personal growth (and as a consequence, self-realization)?
 SDT defines three *basic psychological needs* which must be satisfied: **autonomy, competence, and relatedness.**

 *"To the extent that the needs are ongoingly satisfied, people will develop and function effectively and experience wellness, but to the extent that they are thwarted, people will more likely evidence ill-being and non-optimal functioning." ([selfdeterminationtheory.org](https://selfdeterminationtheory.org/the-theory/))*

 #### Autonomy

 First up is autonomy, the desire to be the causal agents of our own actions.
 Irrespective of whether or not free will exists, SDT postulates that the subjective feeling of being in charge of your own choices and the feeling of psychological freedom this brings with it is necessary to be a healthy, functioning organism.
-Being self-motivated (*autonomous regulation*) leads to healthier outcomes compared to when we are told what to do (*controlled regulation*).
+Being self-motivated (also called *autonomous regulation*) leads to healthier outcomes compared to when we are told what to do (*controlled regulation*).
 We'll come back to and expand on the idea of "regulation" shortly.

 #### Competence

 When we choose to engage with a behavior, we seek a sense of control over the results of the behavior; we all want to experience mastery.
-Self-efficacy is a well known determinant of long-term patient outcomes, and supporting a person's feeling of competence increases and sustains their confidence in their own abilities.
+Self-efficacy is a well-known determinant of long-term patient outcomes, and supporting a person's feeling of competence increases and sustains their confidence in their own abilities.

 #### Relatedness